udevbe/greenfield/docs/pages/sdk/index.md

 git clone https://github.com/udevbe/greenfield.git
 ```

 The SDK is located inside directory `sdk`.
 To use the SDK, we first need to build it.

+{: .important }
+> Make sure all required Greenfield packages are installed.
+These are listed in [Greenfield Getting Started](/pages/getting_started)

 ```shell
 ./build_sysroot.sh